 As a general rule, coverage for dog bites would come from the liability section of your homeowners, condo or renters insurance policy.
 Liability insurance covers bodily injury and property damage to others.
 I’m sure we can all agree that a dog bite qualifies as bodily injury to others.
 The policy would pay up to the limit shown.

 However……… (you knew that was coming didn’t you?)…..for many insurance-related issues, there is seldom a blanket Yes or No. In fact, coverage for dog bites could depend on the answers on the application (if a new policy) or underwriting rules (if an existing policy).
-It could even depend on state law (as homeowners insurance is regulated by state).
+It could even depend on Ohio state law (as Ohio homeowners insurance is regulated by the Department of Insurance).

 Are there situations where the policy would NOT pay?
 Of course.
 In fact, I think it’s more important to talk about situations where there is NO coverage instead of where there IS coverage.
 Because no coverage equals you paying the claim out of pocket.
 Here are some of the most common situations that could equal no coverage.